SolaceDev/solace-dev-codelabs/markdown/boomi-salesforce-codelab/boomi-salesforce-codelab.md

 ### ⚙️ Boomi configuration

-Negative
+> aside negative
-: At this point, Solace is not part of the Boomi Process Library.
+> At this point, Solace is not part of the Boomi Process Library.
 Reach out to us at the [Solace Community](https://solace.community/) and we will get the code to you.

 ### ⚙️ Connect the process to listen for Solace events